 Academic Career and Research Areas

-Prof. Scherer studied business mathematics at the University of Ulm.
-He obtained his Master of Science in mathematics at the University of Syracuse (USA).
-He went on to do his doctorate in structural credit risk models at the University of Ulm (2007).
-In early 2007, he became coordinator of TUM’s “Finance and Information Management” elite study program.
-Prior to his appointment as associate professor of mathematical finance (2010), he acted as interim professor for two semesters.
+Prof. Scherer studied business mathematics at the University of Ulm and obtained his Master of Science in mathematics at Syracuse University (USA).
+He went on to do his doctorate in structural credit-risk models at the University of Ulm (2007).
+Since 2010, he has been professor of “Mathematical Finance” at TUM, and since 2019 professor for “Risk and Insurance”.

 Key Publications (all publications)

 Mai JF, Scherer M: Simulating Copulas: Stochastic Models, Sampling Algorithms, and Applications.
 2nd edition.
 New Jersey et al: World Scientific, 2017.Abstract

 Mai JF, Scherer M: "Characterization of extendible distributions with exponential minima via processes that are infinitely divisible with respect to time".
 Extremes.
 2014; 17 (1): 77-95.Abstract

 Bannör KF, Scherer M: "Capturing parameter uncertainty with convex risk measures".
 European Actuarial Journal.
 2013; 3 (1): 97-132.Abstract

 Mai JF, Scherer M.: "H-extendible copulas".
 Journal of Multivariate Analysis.
 2012; 110: 151-160.Abstract